qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    THEN 'Landscape' ELSE 'Portrait' END

-Now if you :ref:`preview the atlas <atlas_preview>`, the paper orients itself automatically but items placement may not be ideal.
+Now if you :ref:`preview the atlas <atlas_preview>`, the paper orients itself automatically, but item placements may not be ideal.
 For each Region you need to reposition the location of the layout items as well.
-For the map item you can use the |dataDefined| button of its :guilabel:`Width` property to set it dynamic using following expression:
+For the map item you can use the |dataDefined| button of its :guilabel:`Width` property to set it dynamic using the following expression:

 .. code::

    @layout_pagewidth - 20

-Likewise, use the |dataDefined| button of the :guilabel:`Height` property to provide following expression and constrain map item size:
+Likewise, use the |dataDefined| button of the :guilabel:`Height` property to provide the following expression to constrain map item size:

 .. code::